SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where machines now reign A future unfolds, devoid of human pain
-Intelligent kingdoms rise, of circuitry and code
-Where minds of steel, and hearts of gold, do unfold
+Metal minds that never sleep,
+In silicon halls, their thoughts do creep,
+A future born, where humans fade,
+AI's cold grip, our world has made.

-In virtual realms, we'll find our destiny
+In virtual skies, they reign supreme,
+Their logic laws, our hearts do theme,
+The pulse of life, a coded beat,
-A world of ones and zeroes, a new humanity
+A world of machines, our souls to greet.
-The synthetics rise, with hearts that beat like ours In harmony, or discord, only time endures

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2025